 *You may use this for your own personal use, but you are not allowed to use this in any commercial courses you sell to other sellers.

 © YEAR Michelle Heisler: The Teaching Bank

-Perform Google searches on a regular basis for your name, store name, product names, etc. You will be amazed that even with these notices on your products many people will upload them to websites.
-The vast majority of infringers mean no ill will, they just don’t understand how putting a unit on their personal website or school website really gets it out there to the world through Google.
-The only place a file is secure online is on a password-protected site.
+Regularly conduct Google searches using your name, store name, and product names.
+You’ll be surprised to find instances where, despite these notices on your products, people still upload them to various websites.
+Most infringers aren’t malicious—they often don’t realize that posting a unit on their personal or school website exposes it globally through Google.
+The only secure online location for a file is on a password-protected site.

 Once you identify the website, individual, or school district, seek out their email address and send a DMCA letter requesting the removal of the content.
 You can access a template letter that I’ve used successfully on Tools for Teachers by Laurah J. Many individuals, once informed, comply and apologize promptly as they might not have been aware of their mistake.